xyzhang30/Logo_IDE/doc/plan/DESIGN_PLAN.md

     * ShapeAnimation- later
   * CodeEditor
   * SceneManager
+    * gets the node/pane from different scenes
   * StageManager
+    * creates the stage
   * Graphics: housed in a pane and returned to class that is handling the UI (scene switching)
   * Start Screen